 - Establish a program to discover dangerous conditions that result from mining practices that took place at a mine that is now no longer operating, identify the owner or other person responsible for the condition, if feasible, and apply a hazard ranking based on the location and type of feature. - 2) Develop a public awareness campaign to educate the public about dangerous conditions that exist as a result of historic mining activities.
-The statutes governing the program can be found in Appendix C.
+The statutes governing the program can be found in Appendix A.

 In 1989, the Nevada Legislature expanded the program to include the responsibility of securing hazardous conditions on open public lands where no claimant or property owner could be identified.
-These are "orphan" mine openings.
-The Legislature also provided an opportunity for companies, individuals, and civic groups to voluntarily assist the program in the construction of a fence or other safeguard around a dangerous condition at an abandoned mine opening under a designated good Samaritan law under NRS 41.0331 (Appendix C).
+These are referred as "orphan" mine openings.
+The Legislature also provided an opportunity for companies, individuals, and civic groups to voluntarily assist the program in the construction of a fence or other safeguard around a dangerous condition at an abandoned mine opening under a designated good Samaritan law.
+(NRS 41.0331, Appendix A).

-The program is administered under Nevada Administrative Code chapter 513, found in Appendix D. Sections 513.320 through 513.360 provide for the openings or structures to be given a hazard ranking based on the location and type of feature.
+The AML program is administered under Nevada Administrative Code chapter 513, found in Appendix B. Sections 513.320 through 513.360 provide for the openings or structures to be given a hazard ranking based on the location and type of feature.
 The Division notifies claimants and property owners of hazardous conditions on their claims or property and their responsibility to secure the hazards.
 The Division also notifies the county board of commissioners of hazardous conditions discovered within their respective counties at least once a year.
 The appropriate county is notified if a claimant fails to notify the Division of completion, or of their intention to secure hazards within the timeframe specified.
 The county is authorized to take appropriate enforcement action, which may include warnings issued by the county sheriff, securing work performed under direction of the county at the owner's expense, and possible fines of up to \$250 per violation.

-No State general funds are used to operate this program.
+No state general funds are used to operate this program.
 It is funded from the following three sources:

-- 1. For every unpatented mining claim filed on Federal land, a \$4 fee is collected by county recorders and remitted to the Division (NAC 513.315). - The Division collects a one-time fee of \$20 per acre for every acre of permitted disturbance associated with new or amended mining or exploration plans of operation on public lands (NRS 519A.250). - 3.
-The Division has cooperative agreements in place with both the Bureau of Land Management (BLM) and the United States Forest Service (USFS) which provide financial assistance to enhance and accelerate both field investigation activities and work performed by staff, contractors, and volunteers to secure hazards.
+- For every unpatented mining claim filed or retained on Federal land, a \$4 fee is collected by county recorders and remitted to the Division (NAC 513.315). - The Division collects a one-time fee of \$20 per acre for every acre of permitted disturbance associated with new or amended mining or exploration plans of operation on public lands (NRS 519A.250). - The Division currently has cooperative agreements in place with multiple partnering organizations including the Bureau of Land Management (BLM), the United States Forest Service (USFS), Clark County Real Property, and Clark County Desert

+Conservation Program which provide financial assistance to enhance and accelerate both field investigation activities and work performed by staff,